itom-project/itom/docs/userDoc/source/02_installation/build_dependencies.rst

        configure -platform win32-msvc2010 -debug-and-release -opensource -no-qt3support -qt-sql-odbc -qt-sql-sqlite -qt-zlib -qt-libpng -webkit

-    - Cchoose the option **open source version** and accept the license information during the configuration process.
+    - choose the option **open source version** and accept the license information during the configuration process.
 The configuration may take between 5 and 20 minutes.
     - now start the time-intense compilation process (1 to 5 hours) by executing the command::

        nmake

-    If you want to restart the entire compilation you need to completely remove a possible older configuration.
+    If you want to restart the entire compilation you need to completely remove any possible older configuration.
 Then open the appropriate Visual Studio command line and execute::

         nmake distclean